roerohan/Gravitas-Portal-CSI/README.md

 # Gravitas-Portal-CSI

-A portal to scrape registrations for Gravitas events
+A portal to scrape registrations for Gravitas events.

 ## Execution